matthewcpaul/mcp/blog/index.md

 ---
-layout: blog
+layout: Talks
 title: Blog
 order: 3
 heading: Expository writer
+description: In a push to the main branch of this website’s git repo, I deletedd fhe content of these blog posts.
+I’m working on getting the content restored in February–March 2023, and then will continue to publish more frequently this year and beyond.
-description: Writing helps us make sense of the world.
+description-2: Writing helps us make sense of the world.
 Whether it’s the beginning of an idea, notes from an interview, or a good old fashioned story, written language is the first step towards better understanding our own thoughts.
 I like to write about work, life, and the inscrutable bits in between.
 ---

 <ul class="c-blog">